yieme/hexo-theme-freewill/README.md

 * **fancybox** - Enable [Fancybox](http://fancyapps.com/fancybox/)
 * **google_analytics** - Google Analytics ID

-## Front-Matter ##
+## Front-Matter

-There are some new front-matter settings in Freemind that you can use to decorate your articles.
+There are some new front-matter settings in freewill that you can use to decorate your articles.

 * **description** - a short description about the articles that will be display at the top of the post
 * **feature** - sets a feature image that will be show at the index page